daviddigital/chatgpt-filehelper/README.md

 `npm run gpt your-file.js`

 Replace `your-file.js` with the file you want to optimize.
-Chatgpt-filehelper will search your current directory for the filename so the path isn't required but must be unique.
+Chatgpt-filehelper will search your current folder and subfolders for the filename so the path isn't required but must be unique.

 ## How It Works